lucasamtaylor01/Lorenz63/README.md

 # Lorenz63 🌀

-**Numerical simulation of the Lorenz attractor (1963 model)**
-Implementation in Jupyter Notebook with dynamic analysis and visualization.

 ## 📌 Overview

 The Lorenz system is a simplified model for atmospheric convection introduced by Edward Lorenz in 1963.
 It consists of three ODEs: